MWelHeb/01_Covid19_Scan/Data_Science_Projects.md

 ![Streamlit_Screenshot5](Streamlit_scrsh5.JPG)

-### <a name="id4"></a>4 - From local to cloud
+### <a name="id4"></a>4 - From local to cloud [(Back to the Top)](#id0)

-This section deals with the topic to provide the analysis above (or any other analysis) to a broad and potentially word wide audience.
-For that purpose we need to shift the analysis which is currently conducted on a local computer/client to a server or cloud environement.
-Moreover my goal was not to spend any moneny on this topic.
+This section deals with the topic to provide the analysis above (or any other analysis) in an automated way to a broad and potentially word wide audience.
+For that purpose we need to shift the analysis which is currently being conducted on a local computer/client to a server or cloud environement.
+Moreover my goal was not to spend any moneny on this topic but to work with free tier products/software solutions.

+##### Free Cloud Hosting Services
+Many companies claim to offer free cloud hosting and there are various [overviews and comparison on different cloud providers](https://www.websiteplanet.com/blog/best-free-cloud-hosting-services/)

+yet few offer anything worth using.

 - What Cloud services exist: Amazon, ...